 JA Economics is a one-semester course that examines the fundamental concepts of micro-, macro- and international economics.
 JA Economics is a teacher-led course with student textbooks and study guides.
 This program requires an additional volunteer-led JA program.
 Program Details | Standards Correlation

 JA Finance Park, presented by Empower Retirement

 JA Finance Park takes students into the real world of finance in a four-week financial literacy education program that introduces personal financial planning and career exploration.
 It is designed to be taught to middle school students by classroom teachers.
 High school students also benefit through an abbreviated classroom curriculum.
 For more information, visit the JA Finance Park webpage.
 Program Details | Standards Correlation

 JA Going Global presented by Comcast allows students to explore what companies evaluate when they consider international growth.
 Students serve as consultants to Comcast Xfinity.
 Working in teams, students investigate assigned international markets.
 Country teams develop expertise on their markets, complete complex comprehensive analyses, and make recommendations regarding global expansion.
 The program is appropriate for grades 10-12.
 Program Details

-JA Job Shadow prepares students to be entrepreneurial thinkers in their approach to work through a field trip to a local company.
+JA STEM Job Shadow prepares students to be entrepreneurial thinkers in their approach to work through a field trip to local STEM-related companies in industries such as energy, engineering and health care.
 In addition to the “shadow” experience, students participate in three 45-minute, teacher-taught classroom lessons.
 Participating students acquire and apply the skills needed in demanding and ever-changing workplaces.
 Program Details

 JA Personal Finance